A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Vizcaya Museum & Gardens

-Tracy Snyder Molina: It may not sound kid-friendly but you'd be surprised and how much fun families can have at this captivating waterfront Italian Renaissance-style villa with its beautiful gardens, over-the-top, fairy-tale architecture and stunning views of Biscayne Bay.
+Tracy Snyder Molina said: It may not sound kid-friendly but you'd be surprised and how much fun families can have at this captivating waterfront Italian Renaissance-style villa with its beautiful gardens, over-the-top, fairy-tale architecture and stunning views of Biscayne Bay.
 Guided and audio tours of the main house and gardens are available and the hedge mazes are the perfect spot for burning off some energy.

 Cost: $22 adult/$15 teen (13-17)/$12 child (6-12)